Mobile Menu

 If you are looking for tiny types of cory catfish for a smaller tank, then the pygmy (dwarf) corydoras is preferable for you.
 This small catfish originated in South America and is also found in Brazil.
 They are particularly popular for small bodies with black and green spots.

 The pygmy corydoras are one of the smaller fish of the entire cory family.
-The size of adult pygmy corydoras are typically 0.75-1.0 inches, but they can reach at the maximum length of 1.3 inches.
-They’re completely peaceful and make good combinations with other smaller fish.
-You can keep the pygmy corydoras with similar sized fish in a community tank.
-A 10-gallon fish tank
+The size of adult pygmy corydoras is typically 0.75-1.0 inches, but they can reach a maximum length of 1.3 inches.

 One of the major differences between pygmy corydoras with others is that they’re not entirely live in the bottom layer of the fish tank.
 They are mid to bottom-dwelling fish, so their food will primarily come from this area.